YG'S 2025 AGM

 Dear Members,

-On the field 2024 was reasonably successful with 10 games won, 10 lost, 4 drawn, 2 cancelled due to the weather, with a further 2 abandoned similarly, 3 cancelled by the opposition and 1 disappointingly cancelled by ourselves.
-As a result I would again encourage you to make your availability known to the match managers as soon as possible, and remember that should you need to withdraw then the onus is on you to find a suitable replacement.
+The 2025 season was similar to the previous one in terms of results, with 10 games won, 9 lost and 2 drawn.
+Unfortunately, a further 8 games were cancelled - 5 by the opposition (one being due to the 'threat' of heavy rain!), 2 by mutual consent and once again 1 was disappointingly cancelled by ourselves.
+The fixtures are now available, please make your availability known to the match managers as soon as possible, and remember that should you need to withdraw then the onus is on you to find a suitable replacement.
 The match managers’ job is hard enough without late withdrawals.

 A reminder of the Masuri club shop for all your kit and clothing requirements. https://teamwear.nxt-sports.com/shop/the-yorkshire-gentlemen's-online-store